macrat/ayd-web-scenario-plugin/README.md

 - `tab:onDialog(callback)`

   Set a callback function that will called when dialog opened in the tab.
+  You can set `nil` as a callback to disable callback.
+  When the callback not set, the browser clicks OK button for all dialogs.

   The callback function takes a table as argument, it contains `type`, `message`, and `url`.
   * `type` means dialog type, one of `"alert"`, `"confirm"`, `"prompt"`, and `"beforeunload"`.